-An Agile Ecosystem of Connected Facilities, Data and Expertise to Develop and Deploy Foundation Models for Fast and Effective Decision Making quickly facilitate decision making given a scenario that presents outbreaks and disasters (e.g pandemics, hurricanes, floods, grid disruptions).
-This ecosystem deploys multiple foundation models which, trained on existing data (e.g. COVID-19 and monkeypox), are able to extrapolate and predict outcomes for new disasters and manage resources in a fair manner.
+An Agile Ecosystem of Connected Facilities, Data and Expertise to Develop and Deploy Foundation Models for Fast and Effective Decision Making Al-driven ecosystem can quickly facilitate Computing and Manages grid at different scales and reconfigures it under disruptions Data Facilities decision making given a scenario that presents outbreaks and disasters AI+HPC+Domair Predicts length of (e.g pandemics, heat waves, floods, hurricanes Expertise hurricanes, floods, grid Foundation Models Science disruptions).
+This FM ecosystem deploys distribution.
+Designs new multiple foundation models which, trained Predicts outcomes Al-Driven Health on existing data (e.g. manages vaccine design and production, and manages resource Workflow Care FM COVID-19 and monkeypox), are able to extrapolate and predict outcomes for new Experimental disasters and manage resources in a fair manner.
 These FMs are able to self update at inference time.
+Decision Makers from Multiple

 Figure 2-2.
 Data from multiple agencies, DOE computing and experimental facilities, and expertise connected in an ecosystem that supports the creation and deployment of foundation models that are readily available for decision making.
+Figure courtesy of Silvia Crivelli, Lawrence Berkeley National Laboratory.